qwerty-arun/Lets_learn/README.md

 > 2) Implementation intentions: I will [Behavior] at [Time] in [Location].
 > 3) Diderot Effect: Chain reaction of purchases.
 > 4) Habit Stacking: After [current hsbit], I will [new habit].
 This is a positive version of Diderot effect.
 Your cue should have the same frequency as the desired habit.
 If you want to do a habit everyday and you stack it onto a habit that happens only on mondays, well that's bad.
+> 5) Finding out the right trigger: Make two lists, one which lists the habits you do each day without fail and the other which happen to you each day without fail (sun rises, sets).
+Now begin searching for the best place to stack habits.
+> 6) Visual Cues are the most powerful.
+Small change in what you see can bring out a lot of change in what you do.
+Therefore your environment matters more often.
+> 7) Most persistant behaviors have multiple cues.
+> 8) Its easier to build new habits in a new environment because you aren't fighting against old cues.
 # 13/10/24
 - Added the autopairs feature in nvim.
 References: [YT](https://www.youtube.com/watch?v=_hbvvBgXlBo) and [Github repo](https://github.com/windwp/nvim-autopairs?tab=readme-ov-file)
 ## Project Based Learning in C: Building a interpreter